hayam-tarek/chat_app/README.md

 ## Features:

-- One-on-One Chat: Enables direct messaging between two scholars.
+- One-on-One Chat: Enables direct messaging between scholars.
 - User Authentication: Employs Firebase Authentication for secure login and registration using email and password.
 - Firebase Integration: Leverages Firebase Core, Firebase Auth, and Cloud Firestore for seamless functionality.
 - User Input: Allows scholars to enter their email and password for authentication.